Motorikpop: A Secret History Spotified

 As is often the case, the musicians responsible tend to deflate the more high-flown claims critics make on their behalf.
 Neu!'s Michael Rother has explained that they only applied the term "motorik" (which translates as "motor skill") to playing football: "You know, running up and down and everything.
 We even had a very good team with me and Klaus and Florian (Schneider, Kraftwerk) — he could run very fast.
 We all loved to run fast and this feeling about running fast and fast movement, forward movement, rushing forwards that was something that we all had in common.
 And the joy of fast movement is part of what we were trying to express in Neu!"
 Road-test the likes of 'E-Muzik' on your headphones during a long run and you'll see where he was coming from — 'motor skill' in the sense of physical movement, as opposed to expert driving.
 Indeed, Neu! always had a physical drive at odds with Kraftwerk or the kosmische side of Krautrock — one that perhaps only a two-man band in perpetual conflict with each other could produce.

 We all heard the motorik beat long before we'd heard of Neu!, usually being played by bands who didn't sound (or look) anything like them.
 Considering that it was all but impossible to hear Neu! until the 2001 CD release of Neu!s 1-75, perhaps this shouldn't be such a surprise; it's quite likely that those responsible for some of the music on our playlist hadn't heard them either.
 Yet the beat has enjoyed a constant presence in pop — often in such unexpected places as Human League's mega-selling Dare or Midge-era Ultravox's UK Top 3 hit 'Dancing With Tears In My Eyes'.
-Musically, it's been used in myriad ways: on Boredoms' ultra-modern epic Vision Creation Newsun, where it sounds like the pace-maker beat in a race toward spiritual enlightenment; by My Bloody Valentine, where it speeds you through a sweet and sour snowstorm; in Fujiya & Miyagi's pocket-sized pleasure pop; or as the inevitable force backing the Marxian determinism of Stereolab's lyrics, cloaked with charming melodies.
+Musically, it's been used in myriad ways: on Boredoms' ultra-modern epic Vision Creation Newsun, where it sounds like the pace-maker beat in a race toward spiritual enlightenment; by My Bloody Valentine, where it speeds you through a sweet and sour snowstorm; in Fujiya & Miyagi's pocket-sized pleasure pop; or as the inevitable force backing the Stereolab's Marxian lyrics, cloaked with charming melodies.

-More recently, with the free availability of pop history in its entirety, Neu! have become something of a hipster staple: Krautrock tools are there to use and they always sounds good, in the same way skinny black jeans always look good.
+More recently, with the free availability of pop history in its entirety, Neu! have become something of a hipster staple: Krautrock tools are there to use and they always sound good, in the same way skinny black jeans always look good.
 But unimaginative bands will always abound, whether they're copping ideas from The Velvet Underground, The Smiths or Americans with bushy bugger-grips who sing about petrol stations.
 Our hipster-friendly selections from LCD Soundsystem (led by a corpulent, 30-something ex-punk from New Jersey) and Fujiya & Miyagi (geeks from Brighton, not Shoreditch fashionistas) dispel casually held notions of them as lazy pasticheurs — anyone who trusts their own ears can tell that they sound like no one so much as themselves, and that there are strong processes at work in their music.